top of page

 What Is an Ankle Sprain?

-• Pain on the outside of the ankle
+• Pain on the outside, inside, or front of the ankle

 • Swelling around the ankle joint

-• Difficulty bearing weight on the foot
+• Difficulty bearing weight or walking normally

-• Bruising around the ankle
+• Stiffness when moving the ankle

 What Contributes to Ankle Sprains?

-• Sudden twisting movements
+• Sudden twisting, rolling, or pivoting movements

-• Previous ankle sprains or instability
+• Previous ankle sprains or incomplete rehabilitation

-• Reduced balance or proprioception
+• Reduced balance and proprioception

-• Limited ankle mobility
+• Limited ankle mobility, especially dorsiflexion

-• Uneven terrain or footwear issues
+• Uneven terrain, slippery surfaces, or unstable footwear

 How Manual Therapy May Help